vignesh-0002/Devops-2024/Jumisa_assessment/# 🚀 Kubernetes vs Docker: Why Kubernetes is the Best Container Orchestration Tool.md

 Docker is a leading platform for containerization that enables **reliable**, **repeatable**, and **portable** application deployment.

   5. Overview of Kubernetes
 Kubernetes is a powerful orchestration system that manages **multiple containers**, automating deployments, scaling, and infrastructure use.
+Along with overview of  Kubernetes Master-Slave Architecture.

   6. Core Differences Between Docker and Kubernetes While **Docker focuses on running containers**, **Kubernetes is designed to orchestrate, manage, and scale** them across clusters.